 We sell Ocean Optics, Wasatch Photonics, Energetiq and Photon Machines photonics and optical sensing hardware.
 We develop new applications and new products including optical oxygen sensor systems.
 But, our favorite products are the beautiful quartz cells and cuvettes from Starna!.
 These are highly functional and exquisitely made pieces with exceptional optical clarity.
 There are so many varieties we designed our website around a picture atlas concept.
 We now sell cuvettes all around the world.

-Mike is still active at the Director level for Ocean Optics, Wasatch Photonics and Prospect Photonics and continues to develop new technologies in oxygen sensors, multi-spectral imaging and optical sensors.
+Mike is still active at the Director level for Ocean Optics and continues to develop new technologies and medical products using optical sensing.

 If you have a problem, business opportunity or just a question, please feel free to contact Mike at any time! email@example.com